2cans29 oz sliced peachessyrup drained, reserve 3 tablespoons

 Add the top crust onto baking pan and remove any excess crust around the edges.
 Pinch or fold the top and bottom crusts together.

 Whisk yolk and brush over the entire top of crust.
 Cut 3 large diagonal slits into the top of the crust so that it can breath.
 Sprinkle top with cinnamon and place in oven for 30-40 minutes.

-1) When making candied bourbon sauce stay close, stir continuously and be prepared to use your muscles.
-After adding the milk the sugar will turn into a solid and you will need some brut force and a good wooden spoon to break up the sugar in to small pieces.
-2) While baking, place a large sheet pan under the baking sheet to prevent spillage.
-3) Cover edge of crust with 2- to 3-inch wide strips of foil after first 15 to 20 minutes of baking to prevent excessive browning.4) If candied bourbon sauce starts to thicken (before adding to cobbler) loosen sauce by adding 1-2 tablespoons of milk and stir of medium-low heat for 1 minute.
+1) When making candied bourbon sauce stay close, stir continuously, and be prepared to use your muscles.
+After adding the milk the sugar will turn into a solid and you will need some brut force and a good wooden spoon to break up the sugar into small pieces.2) While baking, place a large sheet pan under the baking sheet to prevent spillage.3) Cover edge of crust with 2- to 3-inch wide strips of foil after first 15 to 20 minutes of baking to prevent excessive browning.4) If candied bourbon sauce starts to thicken (before adding to cobbler) loosen sauce by adding 1-2 tablespoons of milk and stir on medium-low heat for 1 minute.